timbak94/Pokemon-Associations-Practice/pokemondb/README.md

   - each pokemon has a type
   - each pokemon should know its own moves that it can use
   - each pokemon, if it has one, should know its pre and post evolutions

+TYPE
+  - should know all the pokemon under it

 MOVES
   - each move should know what type it is categorized under